Cryst/gns3-docker-images/ipterm/java/README.md

-# web_java - Firefox Web Browser, Java-8 and Java Web Start
+# web_java - Firefox Web Browser, Filezilla, Java-8 and Java Web Start

-This image contains the Firefox web browser, Java-8 and Java web start.
+This image contains the Firefox web browser, Filezilla, Java-8 and Java web start.
 Please note, that Firefox has disabled the Java plugin, so this is not included in this image.
 To ease the use with Cisco ASDM a laucher has been added.